Skip to main content

 There is no one answer that is right for everyone and the decisions that are made should be joint decisions between doctor and patient.
 Each and every patient is different and unique.
 Our number one concern is the patient’s safety, health and satisfaction which is why we consider each case very carefully.

-We look forward to consulting with you and earning your trust as medical professionals.
+At Executive Plastic Surgery, we look forward to consulting with you and earning your trust as medical professionals.
 Reach out soon to learn more about the breast implant removal procedure, our doctor and staff, and our excellent standard of care at both of our Detroit metro area offices: 734-419-1615.

 CONTACT 734.419.1615